unicornlaunching/grundgesetz-skeleton/docs/index.md

 Grundgesetz is built on top of Gatsby, a blazing-fast static site generator for React.
 Want to learn more about Gatsby?
 [Click here](https://www.gatsbyjs.org).

 Also, putting the words "blazing fast" into any project's README seems to attract a lot of folks lately.

+Getting started with Grundgesetz is as easy as 1-2-3!
+[Follow the documentation](/getting-started/installation), or select from the left drawer for a specific topic that you want to read.